Church name

 Church Overview

-Built in 1904-05, for the expanding local congregation of the United Free Church, as a replacement for a smaller Free Church building, it was designed by William E Gauld.
-The Scottish architect drew inspiration from the contemporary stylings of Neo-Classic Methodist halls that were being constructed elsewhere in the country.
+Built in 1904-05, for the expanding local congregation of the United Free Church, as a replacement for a smaller Free Church building that had been built on this site in 1844, this beautiful urban church was designed by William E Gauld.
+The Scottish architect drew inspiration from the contemporary stylings and functionality of the Neo-Classic Methodist halls that were being constructed elsewhere in the country.

-It was built in traditional Aberdeen grey granite with pedimented and lonic columns on the exterior above the ground level entrance, framing a large Venetian window.
-Its galleried interior contains a spacious nave and aisled sanctuary with timber pews.
+It was constructed using traditional Aberdeen grey granite, quarried from Tillyfourie and Kemnay, with pedimented and lonic columns on the exterior above the ground level entrance, framing a large Venetian window.
+Its galleried interior contains a spacious nave and aisled sanctuary with timber pews, originally seated to accommodate 1150 worshippers.

-Designed by local artist James Mellis of Ferguson & Co, the stained glass around the organ has Art Nouveau floral flourishes around the heads of John Knox and Martin Luther Another stained glass window in the north east gallery is also of John Knox and was designed by Edward Copland.
+Designed by local artist James Mellis of Ferguson & Co, the stained glass around the organ has Art Nouveau floral flourishes around the heads of John Knox, Martin Luther and Thomas Chalmers.
+Another stained glass window in the north east gallery is also of John Knox and was designed by Edward Copland.

 Services